-^{} Note: surveys were undertaken as part of a wider assessment covering several of the southern section A9 dualling projects.
-The survey location IDs for the proposed scheme (Killiecrankie to Glen Garry) therefore commence at ID11.
+^{} Note: surveys were undertaken as part of a wider assessment covering several A9 dualling projects.
+The survey location IDs for this project (Pitlochry to Killiecrankie) therefore commence at ID7.

-- All monitoring results were used to estimate annual mean concentrations (a process called annualisation), in accordance with LAQM.TG(16) as detailed in Appendix A16.1 (Annex B Project Specific Air Quality Monitoring Results). - These annual mean concentrations were then used as part of the model evaluation and verification process, following LAQM.TG(16) guidance as detailed in Appendix A16.1 (Annex C Model Verification Project Specific Air Quality Monitoring Results).
-Of the 15 monitoring locations, four locations within the study area (Sites 8, 12, 20 and 22) were identified with good data capture and at suitable locations to be used to inform this process.
-Monitoring locations are shown on Figure 16.1.
+- All monitoring results were used to estimate annual mean concentrations (a process called annualisation), in accordance with LAQM.TG(16) as detailed in Appendix A16.1 (Annex A Project Specific Air Quality Monitoring Results). - These annual mean concentrations were then used as part of the model evaluation and verification process, following LAQM.TG(16) guidance as detailed in Appendix A16.1 (Annex B Model Verification Project Specific Air Quality Monitoring Results).
+Of the four locations monitored, one location within the study area (Site 8) was identified with good data capture and at suitable locations/position to be used to inform this process.
+Monitoring locations are shown on Figure 16.3.